-Original Owner: Royal Bank of Canada
+Original Owner: Royal Bank of Canada Architect: Unknown Date of Construction: 1919-20

-Architect: Unknown

 The Royal Bank of Canada Victoria West Branch is located on Dundas Street near a 'V' intersection with Catherine and Bay Streets in the Victoria West neighbourhood of Victoria.
 This two-storey commercial building is distinguished by its generally symmetrical massing, masonry construction and regular fenestration.